-- 4.5.1 Under the Freedom of Information Act (FOIA) and Environmental Information Regulations (EIR), individuals are entitled to ask the Council for a copy of information it holds. - 4.5.2 962 requests were received in 2020/21, compared to 1227 in 2019/20.
-The number of requests received declined sharply during the first six months of the pandemic but are now increasing almost to previous levels). - 4.5.3 In 2020/21 the Council replied to 926 requests, 69% within the required 20 working days.
-Although the volume of requests declined because of the pandemic, so too did officer availability to source data for the responses, primarily because of altered priorities, staff absence and redeployment.
+- 4.5.1 Under the Freedom of Information Act (FOIA) and Environmental Information Regulations (EIR), individuals are entitled to ask the Council for a copy of information it holds which is of interest to them. - 4.5.2 993 requests were received in 2021/22, compared to 962 in 2020/21.
+The number of requests received, having declined sharply during the first six months of the pandemic in 2020 have now returned to previous levels. - 4.5.3 In 2021/22 the Council replied to 1031 requests, 59% within the required 20 working days.
+It is recognised that the timeliness of reply needs to improve.
+An aim of the business support review is to bring together in one area officers who administer the FOI process so that a sharper focus can be given to this area of work and solutions found to the causes of delays.